 Now is a great time to get into this career.
-According to the Government of Canada Job Bank, construction managers are in strong demand all over Ontario.
+According to the Government of Canada Job Bank, construction managers are in steady demand all over Ontario.

 But how can you break into this role?
 What skills are required and what training options do you have?
 Do you need a university degree to qualify for those high-paying jobs?